iosxr-devnet-ciscolive/clus2019-workshop/_wkinstructions/2019-01-30-step-2-playing-iosxr-Yang-Models.md

 ### Execute the Ansible playbook to configure BGP

-With ncclient installed, execute the Ansible playbook to configure BGP on the two routers:
+Execute the Ansible playbook to configure BGP on the two routers: